Jump to Camino Sanabrés Stages

 And thus begins the amazing 3.25 kilometer off-pavement jaunt through the countryside, where you will walk on the most amazing Roman roads.

 And within about one more kilometer, you sense the historic path that is ahead.
-Whenever I see the walls on both sides of the road, as shown below, I know that I am most likely on or coming to an ancient road.
+Whenever I see the stone walls on both sides of the road, as shown below, I know that I am most likely on or coming to an ancient road.

 Deep Into the ForestDeep Into the Forest